liorwebdemos/RepoRadar/README.md

 ## Final Note

-A lot of small to medium compromises were made due to the fact that this is a demo project with a specific time frame - this is no enterprise level project:
+A lot of small to medium compromises were made due to the fact that this is after all a demo project with a specific time frame - not an enterprise level app.
-From not adding a global middleware to catch, log, and re-throw exceptions in the back; to not showing a loading indicator while fetching data in the front; to using template-driven forms instead of reactive ones (which I always do); to not fully adopting a 3rd party UI library like Angular Material (which by the way, I have much experience with, including creating and customizing a theme: https://webforwin.com/projects/sqlink-pipeline/).
+From not adding a global middleware to catch, log, and re-throw exceptions in the back; to not showing a loading indicator while fetching data in the front; to using Angular's template-driven forms instead of reactive ones (which I always do); to not fully adopting a 3rd party library like Angular Material for UI (which by the way, I have much experience with, including creating and customizing a theme: https://webforwin.com/projects/sqlink-pipeline/).
 This is all to say that I can't even list the amount of small to medium compromises that I've knowingly made throughout the way.

-That said, I believe that the many strong points that this project does possess help in hinting towards the fact that I am well-aware of all these additional aspects that are important in an enterprise app.
+That said, I believe that the many strong points that this project possesses help in hinting towards the fact that I am well-aware of all these additional aspects that are important in an enterprise app.
 So even though one can't build an enterprise app in two days, I do believe this project showcases some of my abilities, strengths and overall attitude as a developer.

 In any doubt, feel free to reach out to me.
-We can discuss different aspects of this project in detail, since they can never fit one README document.
+We can discuss different aspects of this project in detail (since it can never fit one README document).
-Finally, to deliver sooner I also knowingly went a little off-script from initial requirements: i.e. there's no avatar of the owner.
-In another case, saving only the favorite repos unique identifier in the LS instead of the whole object has created a more work for me - but it has the advantage that data about favorites is always kept fresh.
+Finally, to deliver sooner I also knowingly went a little off-script from initial requirements: i.e. there's no avatar of the repo owner in the "gallery".
+In another case, saving only the favorite repos unique identifier in the LS instead of the whole object has created more work for me - but it has the advantage that data about favorite repos is always fresh.

-## Enjoy!
+### Enjoy!